icl-utk-edu/papi/src/components/pcp/tests/README_AddPCPEvents.txt

 > pminfo -t

 will list all the events available to you.
-If your machine is just used to schedule a job to be run on some node, for example via via srun or jsrun, then you need to run pminfo using that:
+If your machine is just used to schedule a job to be run on some node, for example via srun or jsrun, then you need to run pminfo using that:

 > jsrun --np 1 pminfo -t